• Skip to primary navigation

 Notes

-• 16 ounces coleslaw mix can be substituted with 6 cups green cabbage, 2 cups red cabbage, and 3 shredded carrots.
+• Substitutions: 16 ounces coleslaw mix can be substituted with 6 cups green cabbage, 2 cups red cabbage, and 3 shredded carrots.

-• Coleslaw is best served within two hours of preparing for best flavor and texture.
-To make ahead, store dressing and shredded vegetables separately, then toss together about 20 minutes before serving.
+• Serve fresh: Coleslaw is best served within two hours of preparing for best flavor and texture.

-• Leftover coleslaw will keep for 3-4 days in a tightly sealed container in the refrigerator.
+• Storage: Leftover coleslaw will keep for 3-4 days in a tightly sealed container in the refrigerator.
 Vegetables will continue to release water as they sit and dressing will get a little watery over time.

 Nutrition Estimate